SEATStandards/ncvis/README.md

 ncvis is inspired by David Pierce's most excellent ncview utility (http://meteora.ucsd.edu/~pierce/ncview_home_page.html)

+## Installation

+Refer to INSTALL.md for specific instructions.

 ## Configuration

 In order for ncvis to run the `resources` directory must be in the same folder as `ncvis` or the `NCVIS_RESOURCE_DIR` environment variable must be set to the path of the ncvis resources folder.
 This directory is where ncvis stores fonts, colormaps and shapefiles.